jharwell/fordyca/README.md

         export ARGOS_PLUGIN_PATH=/path/to/fordyca/build/lib

+2. Unless you disable event reporting, you will need to set the path to the log4cxx configuration file.
+On bash that is:

+        export LOG4CXX_CONFIGURATION=/path/to=fordyca/log4cxx.xml

-2. cd to the ROOT of the fordyca repo, and run the experiment:
+3. cd to the ROOT of the fordyca repo, and run the experiment:

         argos3 -c exp/single-source.argos